Entiat/mysticetusdownload/README.md

-# mysticetusdownload
+# mysticetusdownload (obsolete)

-This repository is deprecated and will not be used after 2020-04-19.
-Moving forward we will use mysticetusrelease.
+This repository is deprecated and will not be used after 2020-04-20.
+It will not be updated beyond build 2020.34.

+Moving forward Mysticetus will release via Entiat/mysticetusrelease.